 - Serve.
 Add a side of vanilla ice cream or cool whip.

-- If you are using unsalted butter, add 1/4 tsp salt with cinnamon.
+- Salt or no salt.
+If you are using unsalted butter, add 1/4 tsp salt with cinnamon.

-- Old fashioned rolled oats are recommended over instant oats.
+- Oats.
+Old-fashioned rolled oats are recommended over instant oats.
 They will crisp up much nicer in the amount of time given in the oven.

-- Add nuts to the topping, if desired.
+- Nuts.
+Add nuts to the topping, if desired.
 Chopped almonds, walnuts, pecans, whatever you like.

 Both will work for sure.
 I use frozen myself, just for convenience sake, but you can use fresh if you have a ton you want to use up.
 Sometimes I’ll have loads of frozen blueberries saved from when they were in season to use at a later date.
 When using frozen, there is no need to thaw first.
 They will come with a little added water, so you may need to adjust the amount of cornstarch you use to thicken it up.